Bundle Adjustment in the Eager Mode: Methodology

 While direct solvers are efficient for smaller systems, iterative methods scale better with large-scale systems due to their lower memory footprint and computational complexity per iteration.
 Among iterative methods, the Preconditioned Conjugate Gradient (PCG) algorithm is particularly well-suited for large-scale SPD systems \cite{block_pcg}.

 The PCG method iteratively refines solutions by repeatedly applying SpMV and scalar operations.
 At each iteration, PCG computes the residual, updates search directions, and refines the solution vector $\Delta\bm{\theta}$ until convergence criteria are met.
 However, PCG convergence heavily depends on matrix conditioning.
 To enhance convergence, we adopt a diagonal preconditioning strategy in \cite{bal}.
 The preconditioner, a diagonal matrix, approximates $\mathbf{A}^{-1}$, improving the condition of the linear system and reducing iterations.

-For readability, our iterative PCG is implemented entirely in PyTorch's Python syntax.
-Besides, it involves repeated launches of the same CUDA kernels for SpMV, vector updates, and scalar reductions in all iterations.
-This traditionally incurs overhead due to the Python interpreter and PyTorch kernel launches.
-To eliminate this overhead, we incorporate CUDA graph capture and replay \cite{nvidia_cuda_graphs_2025}.
-During the initial PCG iteration, we record a CUDA graph capturing the entire PCG iteration, including all required kernel launches and memory operations.
-In subsequent iterations, we replay this captured CUDA graph.
-This strategy reduces kernel launch overhead to further approach the theoretical peak GPU utilization.
+Additionally, we implement the PCG using CUDA graph capture for further acceleration, with details presented in Appendix \ref{x:cudagraph}.